 Cybersecurity risk forecasting.

-Ted Wagner: [Background Music] A risk model like a FAIR model with the added benefit of like quantification using revenue and vulnerability data enables business leaders, which is really the key, where security professionals can start speaking in the same language as business leaders, which is risk management.
+Ted Wagner: A risk model like the FAIR model, with the added benefit of the quantification using revenue and vulnerability data, enables business leaders, which is really the key, where security professionals can start speaking in the same language as business leaders, which is risk management.
 We can really have an impact on business decisions and how we can reduce risk within a business context.

 Richard Fazzini: We're going to look back on the cybersecurity industry and say to ourselves, I can't believe we were deploying all this technology with no understanding of how it could effectively manage risk to a business.

 Myrna Soto: Cyber risk has been a significant challenge for corporate boards because there is a lack of quantifiable metrics that can be equated to the concept of integrated risk management.

 Bob Zookas: Once they have the ability to put this in economic terms, then it changes the game in terms of how they start to mitigate these risks.
 Not every firm is doing this, the vast majority are not yet, but the leaders are.
 They're understanding --